leapp-to/leapp-to.github.io/actors.md

 ## Retrieving data from our actor ##

 Right now, we are saving the generated package list to a text file.
 That is fine, but what if we want to pass such a list for another actor in the same way we passed filter string to this one?
 To support that we can define and actor's outputs in the same way we defined the inputs.
 So, let's change our actor to return the package list as output data.

 As we did before, first step is update actor's yaml to describe output.
-We will add an out put named **packages** of type **PackagesList**:
+We will add an output named **packages** of type **PackagesList**:

 ```yaml
 ---